As a lifelong reader and writer, Liz writes articles and poetry. She also enjoys watching and reviewing movies.

 There's no reason not to make it a family affair; then you can have your six people, and lots of memories for Mom on her special day with all the family together at once.
 Mother's Day is about celebrating her, so it really isn't the time for a romantic just-the-two-of-you dinner; save that for your anniversary.

-Alternately, you can use the dodge we used to, and that is go out to dinner the day before or the day after!
-Zero crowds, and you don't feel rushed to clear the table for the next party.
+Alternately, you can use the dodge we used to, which was going out to dinner the day before or the day after.
+You will find zero crowds, and you don't feel rushed to clear the table for the next party.
 Plus, it extends the celebration.
 Win-win!

-Oh, and a biggie: make sure all cell phones are OFF during dinner, wherever or whenever you decide!!!
-No, not just put aside in a pocket, but OFF!
+Oh, and a biggie: Make sure all cell phones are off during dinner, wherever or whenever you decide!
+No, not just tucked away in a pocket, but entirely off!
 No interruptions of Mom's special dinner.
 It's about her, not about who did what on any social media.

 More About Extending the Day

 If you want to make a really special day of it, then extend it past the actual day.
 Or rather, back it up, to a few days before.
 Take her out to get her hair done, have a facial, or a full spa treatment if that's her "thing."
 Maybe shopping for some new clothes would be something she'd enjoy doing as well.

 I remember one Mother's Day, my daughter took me for a facial (a first for me, as that's not in my budget), a haircut, and also got me some new nice clothes to wear.
 (I typically hang out in jeans or sweats!)

 Then, for the actual day, we spent a very enjoyable day up in California's wine country, sampling the wares (carefully paced, I assure you), and then had dinner on the way home.
 It was a lovely, memorable day.